 Yes or N/A Partial No Your Comments 6.1 What proportion of your building(s) are easy to evacuate by people in wheelchairs? ('Yes' = >75%; 'Partial' = 25 - 75%; 'No' = < 25%.
-Please comment on areas for improvement) 1 Entrance/Exit with steps no ramps (7) not including toilets/stores on playground.
+Please comment on areas for improvement) √ Entrance/Exit with steps no ramps (7) not including toilets/stores on playground.
 Entrance/Exit with ramps includes the main front entrance (8) 53% = Partial access.
-6.2 • × PEPs to be put in place for SEN children with mobility and sensory issues.
-(Senco) 6.3 If you have upper floors, are there means to ensure the evacuation of people with mobility impairments? ('Yes' = adequate; 'Partial' = minor changes; 'No' = substantial adaptations - please give comments) N/A
+6.2 Does your Emergency Evacuation Plan include a strategy for evacuating disabled pupils, staff, visitors and community users?
+(Please note areas for improvement) √ PEPs to be put in place for SEN children with mobility and sensory issues.
+(Senco/Class Teacher) 6.3 If you have upper floors, are there means to ensure the evacuation of people with mobility impairments? ('Yes' = adequate; 'Partial' = minor changes; 'No' = substantial adaptations - please give comments) N/A

-Folville Junior School Accessibility Plan 2019-2020
+Folville Junior School Accessibility Plan Targets 2024